 And if utilizing xylitol, be sure you are cautious if you have a puppy at home, as it’s highly toxic to small dogs.

 You have a few options here.
 Arguably the most effective is the standard version of heavy whipping cream.
 However, the coconut milk one is awesome too, you simply need to look after a couple of details.

-For the heavy whipping cream version you are able to do a 1:1 ratio of cream to nut-based milk (macadamia and almond would be my choice!), adjusting with a bit more milk after cooling till desired consistency is achived.
+For the heavy whipping cream version, you are able to do a 1:1 ratio of cream to nut-based milk (macadamia and almond would be my choice!), adjusting with a bit more milk after cooling till desired consistency is achieved.

 And for the coconut version use 1 1/3 cups of coconut milk with full fat.
 With approximately an even ratio of the liquid and solid parts from the can.
 However bear in mind that this variation is slightly more susceptible to scrambling, so you’ll need to include the warm coconut milk very slowly not to scramble the eggs!
 And extremely important, be sure to remove it from heat just before it begins to simmer.